 One of the most laudable characters in “East of Eden” is Samuel Hamilton.
 He is an Irish immigrant that comes to Southern California, and has a past that touches evil.
 Hamilton flirts with a “Cathy Ames kind” of relationship, but breaks away from its evil influence to become a sage and seer in Salinas County.

 Hamilton becomes the patriarch of a big family that is poor in wealth but rich in love, respect, and familial affection.
 Samuel Hamilton lives a different American dream.

 Lee is a cornerstone character in Steinbeck’s story.
 Lee’s philosophical belief in human choice is illustrated by Cal’s decision to avoid a life lived like his mother.
 Cal chooses good over evil after finding and recognizing his mother’s poor choices and their consequences.

 Freedom of choice is both a human burden and benefit.
 Steinbeck implies each person chooses their course in life.
 Their choices are their own responsibility; not genetics, or economic circumstance.

+Exception might be taken in poor communities that have no living wage jobs.
 In light of Steinbeck’s “…Grapes of Wrath”, one might argue there is a false bottom in belief that economic circumstance is irrelevant.
 One can certainly choose to be good rather than evil, but the consequence of poverty seems to compel evil.